UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 NOTES/PLANNING:
 I think destructive-archetype will be best if we focus on the items WITH the `Destroy` triggers.
 - Items that clone `Destroy` items
-- Items that clone `Destroy` items
+- Items that modify triggers (IE: gives PULSE trigger to a rock-item)

 ## (SPIKE)